neurobagel/documentation/docs/infrastructure.md

 To spin up the Neurobagel API and graph backend containers using Docker Compose, ensure that both [docker](https://docs.docker.com/get-docker/) and [docker compose](https://docs.docker.com/compose/install/) are installed.

-Run the following in the repository root (where the `docker-compose.yml` file is) to launch the containers:
+Run the following in the directory containing both the `docker-compose.yml` file from [the local_nodes recipe](https://github.com/neurobagel/recipes/tree/main/local_node) and the .env file you just created.

 !!! tip
     Double check that any environment variables you have customized in `.env` are resolved with your expected values using the command `docker compose config`.